theCoosome/FRUPAL1220/README.md

 - <kbd>Q</kbd> Quit
 # Description
 This is the Kindom of Frupal done by group 12.
 To compile and run you simply use make and ./frupal.
-This allows places you into the game in the top right corner of the first map.
+This places you into the game in the top right corner of the first map.
-The game movment uses both cursor movement and player movement.
+The game uses both cursor movement and player movement.
 When the  cursor hovers over items that are visible outside of the "fog of war" you can see stats about them in the sidebar.
 While the items that remain hidden under the fog are not accessable.
 The controls are shown above.
 The sidebar shows all things that come up the game, such as clues.